Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 A well-made candle should not soot or smoke when burning properly.
 However, noticeable smoking will occur whenever a candle’s flame is disturbed, which allows unburned carbon particles (soot) to escape.
 In fact, any candle can be made to smoke by causing the flame to flicker.

-To minimize candle flickering, trim the wick to 1/4 inch before lighting, and place burning candles away from open windows, fans, vents, drafts and other strong air currents.
+To minimize candle flickering, trim the wick to 1/4 inch before lighting, and place burning candles away from vents, drafts and other strong air currents.

 Consumers should know that the minuscule amount of soot produced by all candles is similar to that given off by toasters and cooking oils in the kitchen, and does not present a health concern.